Common Cat Allergy Symptoms | Signs To Look Our For

 Pet Allergies’ Effects on Health

-Beyond the discomfort for individuals allergic to cats, pet allergies can have serious health implications.
-Prolonged exposure to cat allergens can give rise to respiratory conditions, leading to chronic issues like bronchitis and increased susceptibility to respiratory infections.
+Beyond discomfort for individuals allergic to cats, pet allergies can have negative health implications.
+Prolonged exposure to cat allergens can give rise to respiratory and non-respiratory conditions, leading to chronic issues like bronchitis and increased susceptibility to respiratory infections, or chronic inflammation and fatigue.

 Impact on Children’s Health